Loading...

-(Details of other indications for Breast USOC referral can be found under pages for Nipple symptoms, Skin changes and Breast Abscess).
+(Details of other indications for Breast USC referral can be found under pages for Nipple symptoms, Skin changes and Breast Abscess).

 Who to refer:

-- Any new discrete lump in patients aged 30 years or older
+• New breast lump in a person aged 30 years or over

-- Any new discrete lump in patients under 30 years with no other suspicious features
+• A new breast lump under 30 years of age but with no other suspicious features (described above under USC referral)

 Who not to refer:

-- Men with breast tissue swelling rather than lump (see Breast disease in Men tab for more information).
+• Men with breast tissue swelling rather than a breast lump (see RefHelp Breast Disease in Men page for more information)

 How to refer: